 The Exchange does not believe that its proposal will place any category of Exchange participants at a competitive disadvantage.
 The proposed change to prorate port fees for the first month of service will apply uniformly to all similarly situated participants.
 All users will receive the benefit of a proration for the first month of port connectivity, which will enable users to save money that they otherwise would incur under the Exchange's current rules that do not provide for proration.
-The proposed language describing the Exchange's practice to bill for the remainder of the month upon cancellation, as well as the proposed language to the options Rules that NTF ports are provided at no cost, merely codify and clarify existing practices of the Exchange.
+The proposed language describing the Exchange's practice to bill for the remainder of the month upon cancellation, as well as the proposed changes to Options 7, Section 6C(iv) to clarify that the Exchange does not charge a Disaster Recovery Port Fee for ports listed in Options 7, Section 6C(iii) and to clarify that NTF ports are provided at no cost, merely codify and clarify existing practices of the Exchange.